 - Select Right Audio Output Device

 Audio output devices are speakers and headphones attached to your computer system.
 Your PC automatically selects these devices according to your preferences.
-If you have other audio peripherals attached to your PC, you must remove them or change the output device.
+If you have other audio peripherals attached to your PC, remove them or change the output device.

 To change the output device, right-click the speaker icon in the taskbar and select “Sound” from the list.
 Go to the “Playback” tab, where you will find all the connected devices.
-Right-click on your Bluetooth device and then click on connect.
+Right-click on your Bluetooth device and then click on Connect.
 It will resolve the connectivity issue for good.

 - Keep Headphones Away From Other Interfering Devices